 Being in the heat is exhausting.
-Keep your energy up by packing along high-energy, high-protein snacks such as salted mixed nuts, sunflower seeds, protein bars, and apples with peanut butter.
+Keep your energy up by packing high-energy, high-protein snacks such as salted mixed nuts, sunflower seeds, protein bars, and apples with peanut butter.
 The salt content of the mixed nuts and sunflower seeds will replenish the electrolytes you lose through sweating.

 3. Stay in the Shade

 Take a pop-up sun shelter with you or a tarp and bungee cords to create a shady area where you stand to shoot.
 Fold-up camp chairs provide a comfy place to sit to take breaks.
 Frequent breaks sitting down in the shade, eating a snack and drinking some water helps prevent heat exhaustion.
 Battery operated fans, even little dollar store handheld ones will circulate air and keep your face cooler.

 Wearing a light-colored, loose-fitting long-sleeved cotton t-shirt or a long-sleeved t-shirt in a moisture wicking fabric will help prevent sunburn.
 The sun does penetrate certain materials, so slather up with sunscreen all over before getting dressed.
 Wear a wide-brimmed hat or baseball cap to keep the sun out of your eyes and off your face.
 Closed-toed shoes are necessary to prevent burns from hot brass and bug bites.
 You should wear pants tucked into boots in chigger- and tick-prone areas.
 Spray bug spray containing DEET on exposed skin and your clothes.
 I like Repel Sportsmen Max or Deep Woods OFF.